Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: Discussion

 Therefore, to be able to evaluate the efficacy of human-AI decision-making, it is first necessary to ensure that the AI complements the workers’ expertise and augments their decision-making in specific ways.
 For instance, LEAs shared that it would be meaningful to draw out the boundaries between districts (i.e., insert their hyperlocal contextual knowledge onto the map), look at the relationship between different types of crimes to assess any spatiotemporal relationships, or incorporate information derived from on-the-ground investigations.
-That is, worker-centered design of AI applications can help us better approach the evaluation of human+AI decisions by ensuring that AI complements workers’ expertise and augments their decisions in measurable ways.
-This common theme regarding human-AI decision-making has been observed across contexts (e.g., child welfare \cite{kawakami2022improving, saxena2023algorithmic}, nursing \cite{watkins_art}, hospitality \cite{spektor2023designing}) where workers draw attention to the nuances of their labor that the AI did not account for and which inadvertently augmented uncertainty and left the workers performing added labor to repair the disruption in organizational processes caused by the AI system.
+That is, \textbf{worker-centered design of AI applications can help us better approach the evaluation of human+AI decisions by ensuring that AI complements workers’ expertise and augments their decisions in measurable ways.} This common theme regarding human-AI decision-making has been observed across contexts (e.g., child welfare \cite{kawakami2022improving, saxena2023algorithmic}, nursing \cite{watkins_art}, hospitality \cite{spektor2023designing}) where workers drew attention to the nuances of their labor that the AI did not account for and which inadvertently augmented uncertainty and left them performing added labor to repair the disruption in processes caused by the AI system.

-On the other hand, contextualizing empirical data points with qualitative narratives from police investigations can lead to a more robust AI system where explanations (i.e., a summary of key points) are generated alongside hotspots to help LEAs assess if new patterns of criminal activity are emerging in neighborhoods.
-Ehsan et al.’s \cite{ehsan2023charting} framework for operationalizing explainable AI offers important practical considerations for designing for explanations where the nature of practice is highly collaborative.
+Here, ADS such as algorithmic crime mapping could be redesigned to be worker-centered by incorporating LEAs' feedback.
+For instance, contextualizing empirical data points with qualitative narratives from police investigations where explanations (i.e., a summary of key points) are generated alongside hotspots to help LEAs assess if new patterns of criminal activity are emerging in neighborhoods and inform collaborative decision-making (See Ehsan et al. \cite{ehsan2023charting} for important practical considerations for designing for explanations where the nature of practice is highly collaborative).